-Date/time: This column shows the name of the person and the date and times at > which they are unavailable. > - Program Item: The names of the sessions the person is participating in > - Start Time The start times of the session(s). > - End TIme: The end times of the session(s). > > This report shows you an easy to read list of the rooms that have been > double-booked and also includes the following pertinent information: > > - Program session
+- Date/time: This column shows the name of the person and the date and times at which they are unavailable.

+- Sessions: The names of the sessions the person is participating in

+- Start Time The start times of the session(s).

+- End TIme: The end times of the session(s).

+This report shows you an easy to read list of the rooms that have been double-booked and also includes the following pertinent information:

+- Program session